 At Regional Health, we believe the patient and their providers share responsibility for care.
-A copy of your rights and responsibilities is available in the admissions packet, are posted in the outpatient areas throughout the facility, and are listed below.
+A copy of your rights and responsibilities is available in the admissions packet, is posted in the outpatient areas throughout the facility and is listed below.

 If you have any questions or concerns about these rights and responsibilities, please call Patient Relations at 605-755-4704.